-If you’ve ever been stuck at an airport, then this site about airports and airport amenities is for you.
+If you’ve ever been stuck at an airport, then Stuck at the Airport is for you.

 Here’s why it exists:

 I once spent eight hours at a small east coast airport waiting for a flight home to Seattle.
 I read the newspaper, finished a book, ate old vending machine food, and inspected the three model airplanes displayed in the lobby – twice.

 Eventually, I noticed a tiny green sign with a faded arrow and the even fainter words, “Obs.
 Deck” on it.
 I followed the arrow, pushed opened a heavy door, and entered a large room with leather chairs and a great view onto the airfield and the surrounding countryside.

 Right there I decided there needed to be a guide to airports and airport amenities.
 (A life goal friends and family declared to be “the stupidest thing” they’d ever heard of.)
 So I began visiting airports in search of observation decks, art and cultural exhibits, restaurants with creative menus, shops with gift-worthy inventory, and places where travelers could take naps, take care of business, get some exercise or just get some fresh air.

 A lot of what I found ended up in a book titled “Stuck at the Airport” that was published in 2001, just eight weeks before the events of 9/11.
 After that, airports and air travel changed so much and so fast that it just made sense to use the internet to share this information.

 For seven years I profiled airports for Expedia.com.
 Now I write about airports here on StuckatTheAirport.com and for outlets such as USA TODAY, CNBC, NBC, Runway Girl Network, and many others.
 You can see a lot of those stories here.